maheswarim-work/maheswarim-work/README.md

 # Hi, I'm Maheswari 👋

-Accomplished software engineer with experience in designing, developing and deploying robust, scalable backend solutions.
-Proficient in Python and other programming languages, with extensive expertise in developing Microservices and REST APIs using cloud-based event-driven architectures on AWS.
-Proven track record of enhancing system performance and reliability through solid backend engineering principles and best practices.
-Passionate about building efficient systems that drive business growth and operational excellence.
+Accomplished software engineer specializing in designing, developing, and deploying robust, scalable backend systems.
+Proficient in Python and other modern programming languages, with deep expertise in building microservices and REST APIs using cloud-based, event-driven architectures on AWS.
+Proven track record of improving system performance, reliability, and scalability through strong engineering principles and best practices.
+Passionate about delivering efficient, resilient solutions that drive business growth and operational excellence.

 <div align="center">